top of page

 Stop by the visitors center

-Before you start your exploration, stop by the visitors center to get your final questions answered by the friendly park rangers.
+Before you start exploring, stop by the visitors center to get your final questions answered by the friendly park rangers.
 They are very resourceful and provide great tips.

 Tip: Always grab a map in case you get lost.
 There is no signal on the trails.